 What have you learned so far?

 While it can be stressful learning about things like sales, marketing, and accounting — all the things you’re insulated from in a corporate environment — I also really like learning how to build a business.
 Lots of people are happy to help you out along the way, too.
 In addition to learning more about business, I also want to use this time to learn more about life.

 How is the money working out?

 W- and I are frugal, and that’s been a key factor in making this experiment possible.
 We keep our expenses low through cooking, simple leisure activities, and self-discipline.
 My personal finances are approximately where I projected they would be.
-In terms of business income, I’m ahead of where I expected to be (thanks to people taking a chance on a business that’s starting up, hooray!), but I’ve left all the money in the business so that it can build its own emergency fund.
+In terms of business income, I’m ahead of where I expected to be (thanks to people taking a chance on a business that’s starting up, hooray!), but I’ve left most of the money in the business so that it can build its own emergency fund.
 (And to simplify paperwork…)

 How’s W- dealing with it?